 Ideally located for the Financial District in New York City, at the corner of Wall Street and Water Street and about a 10-minute walk to the 9/11 Memorial, the Andaz Wall Street has lovely large rooms (starting at around 345 square feet) and is a great Hyatt branded hotel choice in New York.
 It is also well located for tourist sites, including South Street Seaport, and access to the Statue of Liberty and Ellis Island.

 The rooms here have huge windows and spacious shower suites.
 The windows make up one entire wall of the room and are huge.
 They let in loads of light.
 A narrow seat runs in front of them for sitting and enjoying the view.
 The windows also have automated blackout shades and sheer curtains to provide privacy from the building across the street.

 The mini bar is free, and you also get complimentary tea and coffee throughout the day, along with muffins in the morning and chocolate-chip cookies later in the day in the lobby.
-There is also complimentary wine during a happy hour from 6:00 pm – 7:00 pm, all somewhat negating the need for a club lounge.
+There is also complimentary wine during a happy hour, all somewhat negating the need for a club lounge.
 If you are looking for a club lounge in New York, we have outlined the best New York Club Lounges.

 There is also a fitness center on the concourse level with well-maintained equipment and weights.

 The Andaz Wall Street costs around $275 USD per night.
 If you book an award redemption, the cost will be 20,000 World Of Hyatt points per night throughout the year.
 This makes this property the cheapest of the two Andaz hotels in New York and makes it worth putting as a top choice for your next trip to the Big Apple.

 2. Andaz Fifth Avenue